Patrick Kristensen

-Patrick Kristensen (born 28 April 1987) is a Danish retired footballer.
+Patrick Kristensen (born 28 April 1987) is a Danish former professional footballer who played primarily as a left-back.

 Career

-Kristensen got the honour of scoring AaB's goal number 1000 in the Superliga, on 25 October 2009 in a match against Brøndby IF.
+On 25 October 2009, Kristensen scored AaB's 1,000th goal in the Danish Superliga, in a match against Brøndby.

-On 22 July 2020, 33-year old Kristensen announced his retirement.
-Kristensen played 367 official games for AaB during his career.
+On 22 July 2020, Kristensen announced his retirement from professional football.
+He made 367 official appearances for AaB during his career.